-The AT12 design is a larger version of the AT10, with an envelope very similar to the Skyship 600 and a gondola similar to that of a Skyship 500, but this design would use 350hp Centurion diesels, electric bow thruster, X fins and a control system scaled up from the AT10.
+The AT12 design is a larger version of the AT10, with an envelope very similar to the Skyship 600 and a gondola similar to that of a Skyship 500, but this design could use 350hp Centurion diesels, electric bow thruster, X fins and a control system scaled up from the AT10.
 The AT12 design has a range of about 1500 nm and an endurance on one engine at 25kts of more than 3 days.
-The bigger gondola would allow for a dual camera and radar system with a 4 to 6 man crew and this design is very much suited to higher speed long range patrols where a longer border or larger area needs to be searched.
-The Skyship 600L is a good airship, but reconfiguring the tail fins and using powerful diesel engines would make it into a real star performer.
+The bigger gondola would allow for a dual camera and radar system with a 6 man crew and this design is very much suited to higher speed long range patrols where a longer border or larger area needs to be searched.
+The existing Skyship 600L is a good airship, but reconfiguring the tail fins and using powerful diesel engines would make it into a real star performer.
 Developing this design would involve minimal technical risk, as it is based on two good airship types and the very reliable and economic Centurion diesels.

 SPECIAL NOTE: Some of the information above has yet to be fully confirmed by Hybrid Air Vehicles Ltd, who are at present very busy with the early flight tests of the LEMV.
 This page is also still under construction.

 THE US HAVE NEVER CAUGHT A REAL ONE AT SEA SO FAR.

 NARCO SUBMARINE CAPTURED IN ECUADOR.